Python-simulation/Black-hole-simulation-using-python/README.rst

 Black-hole-simulation-using-python
 ==================================

-Non-spinning black hole simulation based on geodesic equation.
+Non-spinning black hole simulation based on photon geodesic equation.
 This program takes an equirectangular image and returns the image distorded by the black hole.
-The Results can be saved in form of matrices to call them later.
+Results can be saved in form of matrices to call them later.
 An offset system can be used to simulate a moving background by saving a series of simulations with different offset.

+An optional GUI can be used to controle the BlackHole class.